send feedback

 This website

 This site (the one you are on) is one of my other major undertakings, made in fall 2021.
 The code is here.
 It is made using Django.
-I use a custom markdown implementation and I wrote my own templates.
+I customized the markdown extensions and I wrote my own HTML templates.

 The previous version of this site (code here) was made in React and Next, hosted as a static site.
 You can see some screenshots of it here.